KarlGong/ptest/README.rst

 	        info("cleaning up")

-Then start to execute the tests.
+Then start to execute all the testcases in module *mytest.py*.
 Use -w to specify the workspace and -t to specify the target.
+In this case, workspace is *c:\folder* and target is *mytest*.

 ::